5T33Z0/OC-Little-Translated/Content/03_USB_Fixes/ACPI_Mapping_USB_Ports/XHUB_Method/README.md

 ## Tips and Best Practices
 - **Document Your Ports**: Keep a detailed map of physical-to-logical port assignments for future reference.
 - **Test Incrementally**: Add a few ports at a time to your SSDT and test to avoid overwhelming errors.
+- **Use the template**.
+If you have a newer PC, you can use SSDT-XHUB.dsl as a template to map your system's ports.
+If you are using an older system which uses  EHCI or OHCI controllers, that use the SSDT_USBMAP_Template.dsl instead
 - **Check BIOS Settings**: Ensure USB ports are enabled and XHCI Handoff is set to "Enabled" in BIOS.
 - **Avoid USBInjectAll**: This kext is outdated and can cause conflicts.
 Use only if necessary for initial port discovery.
 - **Use Descriptive Names**: In `_PLD`, include comments or names (e.g., "Front USB 3.0") for maintainability.
 - **Consult ACPI Specs**: Refer to the ACPI 6.3 specification (section 9.14) for detailed `_UPC` and `_PLD` parameters.

 ## Troubleshooting Common Issues
 - **Ports Not Showing**: Verify ACPI path in IORegistryExplorer and ensure the SSDT is loaded in `config.plist`.